top of page

 The Blue Lagoon is a high quality one of a kind tourist attraction

-The Blue Lagoon is extremely accessible.
-You go to Road Nr.
-41, which is the first road most visitors take when in Iceland, which connects the International Airport at Keflavík and Reykjavík, the capital of Iceland.
-About 30 kilometers from Reykjavík, you turn south on Road Nr.
-43 to the town of Grindavík.
-A few kilometers before you come to Grindavík, the Geothermal Power Plant at Svartsengi will come into your view, with convenient signs leading you to the Blue Lagoon on Road Nr.
+The Blue Lagoon is highly accessible.
+To reach it, take Road Nr.
+41, the primary route for most visitors in Iceland, which links Keflavík International Airport with Reykjavík, the capital.
+Approximately 30 kilometers from Reykjavík, turn south onto Road Nr.
+43 towards the town of Grindavík.
+Just a few kilometers before reaching Grindavík, you will see the Geothermal Power Plant at Svartsengi, with clear signage directing you to the Blue Lagoon via Road Nr.
 426.

 Comments